-Each player will receive a uniform as part of his or her registration fee.
+For Spring each player will receive a t-shirt as part of his or her registration fee.
 We expect all players to bring their ball with them to all practices and games.
 The majority of activities we will be doing during practice will require that every player have a ball.
 (Size 3 for U6’s, Size 4 for U8’s-U12’s)

 Players will need to supply their own shin guards.
 Shin guards are mandatory for all practices and games.
 This is for your safety and that of the other players.

 Cleats are not mandatory, but are highly recommended.
 If you choose to wear cleats, they may not be made of metal or have any sharp edges.
 They also may not have a single cleat on the toe (baseball cleat).